OttoDIY/OttoNinja/README.md

 # Otto DIY

 This Repository have all open source files for Otto DIY an interactive robot that anyone can make!
 Otto walks, dances, makes sounds and avoids obstacles.
-It is completely and truly open source, Arduino compatible, programmable, 3D printable. when you buy the kit inSOLDERING IS NOT REQUIRED! otherwise you might need to do some work for the switch and power.
+It is completely and truly open source, Arduino compatible, programmable, 3D printable. when you buy the kit, SOLDERING IS NOT REQUIRED! otherwise you might need to do some work for the switch and power.

-This is the beginner version of Otto DIY, we decided to leave github for the main codes and more advanced builders.
-For the latest changes and other contributions please go and join our [Wikifactory](https://wikifactory.com/+OttoDIY/otto-diy)
+This is the beginner version of Otto DIY, we decided to leave github for the main codes and more advanced coders. or the latest changes please go and join our [Wikifactory](https://wikifactory.com/+OttoDIY/otto-diy) is a similar platform much more easy to use, visual and simple for all the community to collaborate.

 if you want to try Bluetooth connection, APP control or more sensors please go to [Otto DIY+ (PLUS) repository](https://wikifactory.com/+OttoDIY/otto-diy-plus)